Robinhlgrsn/Todo-vue-express/README.md

 # Todo-vue-express
-**Simple todo app built with Vue 3 with TailwindCss and NodeJs Express.
+**Simple todo app built with Vue 3 with TailwindCSS and NodeJs Express.
 View, add and delete todos.**.